MortalityReporting/RavenDocs/docs/source/userManual/mdiStandard.rst

 and other systems such as Electronic Death Registrar Systems (EDRS) and Toxicology Lab Information and Management System (LIMS).

-The Raven Platform uses the MDI IG for handling death records, allowing importing MDI data and exporting to FHIR resources.
+The Raven Platform uses the MDI IG for handling death records, importing MDI data and exporting to FHIR resources.
 The Raven Platform allows users to import their own data into FHIR MDI resources and store them on the Raven FHIR Server.